Divyagit77/MQTT-Pub-Subs/README.md

 4. To select interpreter go to View-->Command Palatt-->type python: Select Interpreter-->Enter interpreter path-->Find-->'Open the folder you created'-->Python.exe
 Create a new terminal and confirm that your environment is changed to the new virtual environment you created

-Note: Run this in command terminal, powershell terminal requires special permission which may not excute the command.
+Note: Run this in command terminal, powershell terminal requires special permission which may throw some error while running.

 Paho Installation
 -------------